Dijadiju/alx-system_engineering-devops/0x02-shell_redirections/README.md

-iThis readme file will describe every tasks I complete for my 0x02-shell_redirections project.
+This readme file will describe every tasks I complete for my 0x02-shell_redirections project.

 The 0-hello_world script prints “Hello, World”, followed by a new line to the standard output.